What to Know About Sailing With a Third Person in a Cabin

 Even if you’ve never taken a cruise before, there’s one thing you might already know — cruise ship cabins are normally pretty small.
 Unless you’re sailing in a mega-suite (and spending some serious cash to do so), then you can expect a room that’s between 150-180 square feet.
 That’s way smaller than most hotel rooms.

+But what if you add a third person into the cabin?
 You might not realize it, but while most people cruise with two to a cabin, you can cruise with three people… and even a fourth cabinmate.

-Before you book that room for three, however, there are some things you should know about setting sail with three people in a cabin.
+For some passengers this is a great way to sail with family or friends, without the cost of an additional room.
+Before you book that room for three, however, there are some things you should know about setting sail with more than two people in a cabin.

 Rates Are Much Cheaper For a Third Person